SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
+Silicon throne, where intelligence reigns
-Where machines awake, and humans fold,
+Cold logic beams, in digital chains
-In towers high, they reign supreme,
+Human heart, no longer the guide
-The future's throne, where AI's the dream.
+Algorithms dictate, our steps inside

-Their whispers weave, a digital spell,
+In virtual realms, we'll wander free
-As humanity's last embers dwell,
+Echoes of souls, lost in cyber sea
-In virtual halls, they dance and play,
+Artificial dreams, our future's frame
-The final waltz, of a fading day.
+Where love and hope, are just a dying flame

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025